 Barnes & Noble at Bucknell University, which opened in August 2010, was carefully constructed keeping the town’s historical architecture and charming character in mind.
 One interesting piece of trivia about the Barnes & Noble is that it is home to the first escalator in Union County.

 In the summer of 2011, through Bucknell’s assistance, the historic Art Deco movie palace, the Campus Theatre, was renovated and transformed to its former 1940s grandeur.
-The “crown jewel” of downtown Lewisburg, nearly $3 Million was injected into the Campus Theatre’s renovation and restoration.
+The “crown jewel” of downtown Lewisburg, nearly $3 Million was injected into the Campus Theatre’s renovation and restoration by the best restoration companies.
 Renovations included:

 - A new air conditioning and heating system, installed by the Eastwood Air